rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 function POST_register(new_user, res) {
   new_user.salt = crypto.randomBytes(16).toString('hex');
   new_user.password = crypto.pbkdf2Sync(new_user.password, new_user.salt, 1000, 64, `sha512`).toString(`hex`);
-  //  Add the user to the db.
-  let response = DataBase.table('users').insert(new_user);
+  //  Add the user to the db, if their username, email and phone # are unique. let response = DataBase.table('users').insert(new_user);
   api_response(res, 200, JSON.stringify(response));
 }